MichaelCurrin/coding-blog/_posts/2019-09-04-site-building-tools.md

 - JavaScript

-## Doc site builders
+## Documentation site builders

 ### VuePress

 - [Official site](https://vuepress.vuejs.org/)
+- SPA (Single Page Application).
+Therefore movement between pages is seamless.
+But this is still a static site - "During the build, we create a server-rendered version of the app and render the corresponding HTML by virtually visiting each route".
+That was inspired by _Nuxt_ and _Gatsby_ which do something similar.
-- Built on VueJS.
+- Built on _VueJS_.
+- Ideal for documentation sites.
+    - It has a "default theme optimized for writing technical documentation".
     - This works well for docs of existing Vue sites.
+    - Format with markdown.
+    - Great for mixing in dynamic content with the statically-rendered content.
 - [Vuepress examples](https://vuepress-examples.netlify.com/)
 - [Vuepress introduction](https://alligator.io/vuejs/vuepress-introduction/)

 ### Docsify

 - [Official site](https://docsify.js.org/)
+- SPA (Single Page Application) - uses a single HTML file (`index.html`) and uses markdown files to add content to virtual paths.
-- Built on VueJS.
+- Built on _VueJS_.
+- Format with markdown.
 - Turn your existing *docs* folder into a docs site.
 I wrote a tutorial for this [here](https://michaelcurrin.github.io/docsify-template/#/).

 ### Docute